Denniskwg/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 11-lists writes the contents of specified files in long format
 * 12-filetype prints the file type of the given file
 * 13-sympoliclink creates a symbolic link
+* 14-copyhtml copies html files to parent of working dir only if they were not there